kuzai/ros2_java/README.md

 src/ament/ament_tools/scripts/ament.py build --symlink-install --isolated

 # android build configuration
+# The below values can be changed to suit your needs
+# For instance ANDROID_ABI can be arm64-v8a
+# Make sure that NATIVE_API_LEVEL is above 21 for 64 bit options
+# Make sure that you change ANDROID_TOOLCHAIN_NAME to match the chosen architecture

 export PYTHON3_EXEC="$( which python3 )"
 export ANDROID_ABI=armeabi-v7a
 export ANDROID_NATIVE_API_LEVEL=android-21
 export ANDROID_TOOLCHAIN_NAME=arm-linux-androideabi-clang

+# Locate your Android SDK and insert it in the path:

+export ANDROID_HOME=/FULL/PATH/TO/SDK

+# Do the same with the NDK.
+If you installed via Android Studio then the NDK is in
+# $ANDROID_HOME/ndk-build .
+Please verify this

+export ANDROID_NDK=/FULL/PATH/TO/NDK

 # pull and build ros2 for android

 mkdir -p ${ROS2_ANDROID_WORKSPACE}/src
 cd ${ROS2_ANDROID_WORKSPACE}
 wget https://raw.githubusercontent.com/esteve/ros2_java/master/ros2_java_android.repos